 Stirling is ideally situated to explore Scotland.
 The dramatic Scottish Highlands are located just north of the Stirling campus.
 Scotland's largest cities, Glasgow and Edinburgh, are each located about an hour away.

-Major highlights in the area include the Wallace Monument, Stirling Castle, and the Bannickburn Heritage Centre.
-In addition to these, this location is ideal for outdoor activities such as hiking, cycling, or water sports.
+Major highlights in the area include the William Wallace Monument, Stirling Castle, and the Bannockburn Heritage Center.
+This location is also ideal for outdoor activities such as hiking, cycling, or water sports.
 To learn more about the local area on this website.

-With a population of around 90,000, Stirling offers a warm community welcome and is within easy reach of both Glasgow and Edinburgh (each less than an hour by train).
+With a population of around 90,000, Stirling offers a warm community welcome and is within easy reach of both Glasgow and Edinburgh.
 Find out more about Scotland

 With a student population of 11,800 and international students from over 120 countries, the University of Stirling is known for programs in Film & Media Studies, English, History, Environmental Science, Management, and Sociology.